NateV/Inquisimin-Elm/Readme.md

 ```

-5. Revisiting questions.
+7. Revisiting questions.

 Currently, we can 'go back' to questions in a DictModel interview.
 The DictModel has a 'Go Back' message that will return the user to the previously answered question.

 You can add 'going back' into a TypedModel interview too.
-The example [examples/CustomViewsInterview.elm](CustomViewsInterview) demonstrates one way to do it.
+The example [CustomViewsInterview](examples/CustomViewsInterview.elm) demonstrates one way to do it.
 The `Model` in that interview has two members.
 The `interviewState` is the current state of the interview.
 This is what the `Model` in an interview without history would be.
 The second member of the `Model` is called `history`.
 When questions in this interview are 'completed' by a `Save` message, the last interview state is saved into the history of the whole interview.
 Then when `update` receives a `GoBack` `Msg`, `update` returns a model with the last version of the history as the new current interview state.
 This effectively 'undoes' the last question the user answered.
 (There is a pecadillo that is unresolved with this technique -- invalid form entries that can't be saved will still have their state stored in the history)

-6. Displaying the results.

-Every Interview needs to end with a 'catchall' view that will always appear.
-It has the type `Interviewer model (Html msg) -> Html msg)`.
-You can use this catchall to display the final 'results' of the interview, or to dispatch actions such as network calls to use the interview's data to generate a document.

 7. Producing documents.